MrLastname/MrLastname/README.md

 I'm currently endeavoring on learning game development with Godot.

-I have some colleagues; and we call ourselves the "Diamond Top Hat Group"
+I have some colleagues; we call ourselves the "Diamond Top Hat Group"

 <!---
 MrLastname/MrLastname is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.